BERLIN: Humboldt University

 All Bachelor degree courses are taught in German.

 The student will be enrolled in a subject the same or similar to the one he/she is enrolled at their home university.
 There is a wide range of courses the student is able to take.
-For course details please see our course catalogue agnes on the following web page:
+For course details please see the course catalogue pages on the following web page: